rasheedjdh/vuejs-nuxtjs-fastapi/README.md

 1. Run it with docker.
 Therefore, you have to install docker.
 To run the app, navigate to the root directory which contains the file "docker-compose.yml".
 Then, run the following command "docker-compose up --build".

 2. Run it with Makefile.
 Therefore, you need to install Node & Python 3 and you need to make sure that your enviroment support "Makefile".
 Then, run this command "`make -j2`".
 If this couldn't work, I would suggest you to navigate to each folders (backend and frontend) and read their Readmes.
+Moreover, this requires as well the following:
+    - Navigate to the file index.vue, replace this line 'http://fast-api:8000/get_lists' with this 'http://localhost:8000/get_lists'
+    - Navigate to the file __main__ in api folder, and add those lines after last import HOST = os.environ.get('HOST', 'localhost') PORT = int(os.environ.get('PORT', 8000)) and replace 'run()' with run(HOST, PORT)

 ```

 ## High Level Description